Draggie306/CheatSheets/A level/source/Geography.md

 ### Emotional attachment: The Kurds and Kurdistan

 > Content to be added soon!

-### Globalisation and our sense of place
-Globalisation and time-space compression contribute to the feelings of a "shrinking world".
-There is increasing interconnectedness due to massively increased trade and cultural links; containerisation popularised in 1956 by McLean has resulted in goods being traded faster, cheaper and in greater quantity.
-The communications revolution has promoted the sharing and flows of ideas, knowledge and technology, now measured in milliseconds with the internet.

-Exotic and far-away nations that were once perceived to be luxurious and out-of-reach can be reached in hours, not weeks.
-The "global village" means that there are now global communities where people can meet, share ideas and have common interests; our sense of "place" now may be not just in the real world but also in platforms online and "places" to hang out in messaging boards and group chats.

-Places in ACs may be characterised by less pollution, fewer unskilled labour with the decline of industry.
-However, large factories may remain, increasing crime and leaching from contaminated factories may give places a unique identity.
-Theses previously exotic countries - most likely LIDCs - may receive the other end, with increased contamination, rapid rural-urban migration fuelling slum settlements, and exploitative employers leaving a negative perception of the place amongst its own residents.

-Cultures and religions may increasingly be less and less influential in how we feel about places.
-Increased homogenisation of cultures, transnational corporations (Nike, McDonald's)wanting to make their presence known on every high street and the disappearance of old traditions as young people become enveloped by social media are contributing to a feel of uniformity within towns and cities worldwide.
-The "clone town" index was made to study this phenomenon.

 ## Economic change and patterns of social inequality